stefan-hinterhoelzl/smartroom-usecase/smartroom-api/README.md

-# Smartroom-API Deployment with Docker
+# Smartroom-API deployment with Docker

 ## Important Notes
 The services included in this docker container system are the following: